-To continue to develop a learning environment which supports individuals to achieve their full potential - academically, emotionally and physically - and to equip them to contribute productively in a global community.
+Yarram Primary School's mission is to provide a learning environment which supports individuals to achieve their full potential - academically, emotionally and physically - to equip them to contribute productively in a global community.

 VALUES

 At Yarram Primary School, we are STARs.
 Our values are: